-You might have heard about adding tree resin to beeswax wraps.
+You might have heard about adding pine resin to beeswax wraps.
 And you can!
 But if the thought of sourcing tree resin is what’s stopping you from making beeswax wraps, good news – you do NOT need tree resin to make good wraps.

 - Put them in the oven for 10 minutes (or until wax is melted).